Dividend ETFs

 | Credit Quality | N/A (Equity ETF) |

 SPHD focuses on delivering consistent dividend income from its S&P 500 constituent holdings.
 It distributes dividends quarterly, typically aligning with the underlying stock payouts.
+However, investors should note that "yield" is a moving target.

 For the most current yield, distribution history, and official fund documents: